Advertisement

 Growing Influence of Fox Group in Canada

-The Flying Tiger Canada expansion further shows the growing influence of Fox Group within the Canadian retail landscape.
+The Flying Tiger Canada expansion further underscores the growing influence of Fox Group within the Canadian retail landscape.
 The company has adopted a strategy of clustering multiple brands within key shopping centres, strengthening its negotiating power with landlords while creating operational efficiencies.

 With additional concepts such as Jumbo also planned for Canada, Fox Group is building a diversified portfolio that targets middle-market consumers with globally recognized brands.